 Yes – we are part of the Christian (Evangelical Lutheran) youth work.
 We live our faith by organizing the WorkCamps and bringing good things into the world.
 Therefore, no participant must be a member of a Church or be afraid that we will mission or forcibly braise him for our faith.

-We usually write out the application period via the Leipziger Volkszeitung.
+We usually advertise the application period via the Leipziger Volkszeitung.
 Until 2018, this was the case in the first quarter of the camp year.
 However, as this is too late for some participants to plan their holidays, we want to shift this to the last quarter of the previous year.
-The goal is that we decided on a camp location at the end of October of last year.
-Since we are flexible, we have promised camps for 2020 and 2021 in 2019 – so there was no camp call in 2020.
+The goal is, that we decided on a camp location at the end of October of last year.
+Since we are flexible, we have determined the camp locations for 2020 and 2021 in 2019 – so there was no camp call in 2020.

 But you can just as easily use the contact options below at any time of the year – a preliminary interview would certainly be useful before a written application.

-This is what a call for tenders in the LVZ looks like (here is an example from March 2016):
+This is what an announcement in the LVZ looks like (here is an example from March 2016):